 Upon reading the newspaper clipping mentioned above, he gives a throaty laugh before lighting a cigarette.

 “I remember that, yeah.
+Mad cat-lady sees UFO.
 We all had a good chuckle about that down at the station.
 It takes all sorts, I guess.
 Do you know we once had a man ring up and say he’d been chased home from the boozer one night by a giant rabbit?
-He said it was as big as a car.
+As big as a car, apparently.
 You notice the papers didn’t run with that story.

-“But that not what you wanted to talk about, is it?”
+“But that’s not what you wanted to talk about, is it?”

 I tell him that it is not.